Joachimfsb/RapidArt/database/README.md

 ## Implementation 💾
-The implementation is created following the MySQL protocol and tested with MariaDB.
+The implementation is created with the MySQL protocol and tested with MariaDB.

-Everything is in the central database named `rapidart`.
-The schema with all tables and attributes can be found in the file `schema.sql`.
+All needed tables are included in the central database named `rapidart`.
+The schema with all required tables and attributes can be found in the file `schema.sql`.

 The project comes with a set of users that each have their purpose.
-These can be found in the `users.sql` file.
+These can be found in the `users.sql` file and are required for everything to work correctly.

 ## Deployment 🚀
 There are two ways of deploying the database.
 Either using the provided docker compose script, or by manually installing and importing the provided `.sql` files.

 **General prerequisites:**
-* Before you deploy the database in either method, it is highly recommended you update both a MariaDB Root password and each individual passwords for each users in the `users.sql` file.
+* Before you deploy the database, regardless of method, it is highly recommended you update both a MariaDB Root password and each individual passwords for each users in the `users.sql` file.
 Note down these passwords.
   * **USING THE DEFAULT PASSWORDS LEAVES YOU AND YOUR USERS SUSCEPTIBLE TO DATA INTRUSION AND DATA LOSS**

 ### docker-compose